 Shop dragon staff: here

 Also known as hula hoop, this prop is a large ring that can be twirled around the body.
 Hoops have been used as a children’s toy and a form of exercise for hundreds of years.
 Native Americans used hoop dance as a form of storytelling, and records of wooden and metal hoops becoming popular have been dated back to the 14th century.
 The modern hoop was made popular in 1958 by toy makers Wham-O after a friend brought a bamboo exercise hoop back from Australia.

-Learning curve: hoop can be simple to learn how to spin around your neck, waist and arms, with more complex tricks requiring time and patience.
+Hooping can be simple to learn how to spin around your neck, waist and arms, with more complex tricks, and spinning more than one hoop, requiring time and patience.

 Shop hula hoops: here

 Also known as devil sticks, flower sticks, or simply ‘sticking’, juggling sticks are a set of 3 sticks – 2 hand or control sticks, and one flower stick.
 The sticks are often covered in some type of grip to aid in control, and the flower stick can come with tassel flower ends, or tapered ends.

 The first image of juggling sticks dates back to Prague in the 1820’s, although it’s believed they have a Chinese origin.
 Juggling sticks exploded in popularity in the 1970’s, and by the 90’s they had become a significant part of juggling culture.

 It can take a little practice to get the basics of juggling sticks down, but once you master the ‘tick-tock’ move, many other tricks fall into place relatively easily.